-In this tutorial, I want to recommend some specific web hosting companies that might be a good fit for you.
+In this tutorial, I want to recommend some specific web hosting companies that might be a good fit for you and your business.
 The idea is to narrow down your number of choices from a seemingly endless number of web hosting companies to sort through, to just a handful of the best.
 This will give you a great starting point.

-If you checked out my tutorial, The Three Critical Hosting Features Every Website Needs, then you know that all the recommendations I'm making here nail our biggest hosting concerns.
+If you checked out my tutorial, The 3 Critical Web Hosting Features Every Small Business Needs, then you know that all the recommendations I'm making here nail our biggest hosting concerns.

-I've spent a huge amount of time and money (in the magnitude of years, and thousands of dollars) trying to find the best web hosting companies in the industry.
-I undertook this massive task of researching and finding the best web hosting companies because I was frustrated with bad customer service, unreliable hosting, and companies who were...let's say unscrupulous in their business practices.
+I've spent a huge amount of time and money (in the magnitude of years, and thousands of dollars) trying to find the best web hosting companies in the industry for business websites.
+I undertook this massive task of researching and finding the best web hosting companies because I was frustrated with bad customer service, unreliable hosting, and companies who were...let's say less than desirable in their business practices.
 My online businesses and projects were suffering, so I decided to search out and find the best of the best.
-The good news is, while there's no shortage of low quality web hosting companies, we have plenty of great ones to choose from.
+The good news is, while there's no shortage of low quality web hosting companies, we have plenty of great ones to choose from, too.

 For your own assurance, know that you really can't go wrong with with any of the companies I'm recommending here, so long as you purchase the right kind of web hosting from them (more on that in a moment).
-I've rigorously researched every one of these recommendations.
-In fact, I use several companies I’ve listed below for my various web projects.
-One of these hosts runs this very website!
+I've rigorously researched every one of these companies.
+In fact, I use several of them for my various web projects.
 All of these web hosting companies have great pricing structures, have top customer service, and provide excellent reliability and security.

 Below, I've broken everything down company by company.
-Some of these companies specialize in offering just one kind of hosting, like shared hosting or managed WordPress hosting, while others offer several kinds of web hosting.
-If you're not familiar with the various kinds of web hosting, be sure to check out my tutorial, Understanding The Six Types Of Web Hosting.
-At the very end of this tutorial, I’ll mention a few additional web hosts that you might want to look into, too.
+Some of these hosting companies specialize in offering just one kind of hosting, like shared hosting or managed WordPress hosting, while others offer several kinds of web hosting.
+If you're not familiar with the various kinds of web hosting, be sure to check out my tutorial, The 6 Types Of Web Hosting For Your Business.

 A quick note on how I've ordered the companies below: This is not a best-to-worst list or anything like that.
-What I've done is listed them in a way that make sense for you.
-I've tried to list the companies I think are most likely to fit general hosting needs first, followed by companies that cater to more specialized needs.
+What I've done is listed them in a way that make sense for you, as you get started with your business online.
+I've tried to list the companies I think are most likely to fit general small business needs first, followed by companies that cater to more specialized needs.

 By the end of this tutorial, you'll have a short list of web hosting providers that you can then independently research further, or even get started with.